 Nose, mouth, pharynx, and larynx

 Air usually enters through the nose or mouth.
-The nasal passages help filter, warm, and moisten it before it travels through the pharynx and larynx toward the trachea.
+The nasal passages filter, warm, and moisten it before it travels through the pharynx and larynx toward the trachea.
+Here the system is conditioning air, not exchanging gases.

 Trachea, bronchi, and bronchioles

-The trachea carries air down into the chest.
-It branches into the bronchi, which branch again into smaller bronchioles inside the lungs.
+The trachea carries air into the chest, branching into the bronchi, which branch again into smaller bronchioles inside the lungs.
+These tubes form the air pathway, mattering because fresh air must reach the alveoli for gas exchange to work.

 Lungs and alveoli

 The lungs contain millions of alveoli.
-Each alveolus has a very thin wall and sits next to tiny blood vessels called capillaries.
-This gives oxygen and carbon dioxide only a short distance to cross.
+Each alveolus has a very thin wall and sits next to tiny capillaries, giving oxygen and carbon dioxide only a short distance to cross.
+This is where most gas exchange happens: oxygen moves from alveolar air into the blood, and carbon dioxide moves the other way.

 Diaphragm and breathing muscles

-Breathing depends on muscle action.
 The diaphragm is the main muscle of quiet breathing.
-When it contracts, the chest cavity expands and air is drawn into the lungs.
-When it relaxes, the lungs recoil and air moves out.
+When it contracts, the chest cavity expands and air is drawn in; when it relaxes, the lungs recoil and air moves out.
+During stronger breathing, such as exercise, other muscles help expand the chest more forcefully.

-In healthy lungs, alveolar air has more oxygen available than the blood arriving from body tissues, so oxygen diffuses into the blood.
-That incoming blood has more carbon dioxide than the alveolar air, so carbon dioxide diffuses the other way and is exhaled.
+Gas exchange happens mainly across the alveolar-capillary surface.
+The idea is simple: gases diffuse from higher partial pressure to lower partial pressure.
+In healthy lungs, alveolar air has more available oxygen than the blood arriving from body tissues, so oxygen diffuses into the blood.
+That incoming blood has more carbon dioxide than the alveolar air, so carbon dioxide diffuses out and is exhaled.
+Both airflow and blood flow matter: if air reaches the alveoli but blood flow is poor, or blood reaches them but fresh air does not, gas exchange is limited either way.

+Imagine a student starting a short sprint.
 The leg muscles use oxygen faster and produce carbon dioxide faster.
 Blood returning from those muscles carries extra carbon dioxide to the lungs.
 In response, breathing usually becomes faster and deeper, bringing more fresh air to the alveoli and removing carbon dioxide more quickly.
+The lesson is not just that exercise makes you breathe hard; the respiratory and circulatory systems adjust together to match tissue demand.

-Thinking breathing and respiration are exactly the same
+Thinking breathing and respiration are the same

 Assuming gas exchange happens in the trachea or bronchi